mica-web/mica-web.github.io/collections/_learn/02_CSS/typography.md

 - font styles that affect the size and look of the font
 - text layout styles that affect the spacing and layout of the text within its containing element

+{: .callout }
+<span class="emoji">🤔</span> Nothing on this page will teach you how to change the font that text is displayed in.
+That's totally possible in CSS, but will be covered after you are introduced to some more basic text styling.

 ## Font styles
 The following CSS properties work on almost all text elements (like headings, paragraphs, anchor elements).